-Mia is a freelance film-maker, self-shooter, editor, writer and broadcaster.
+Mia is a freelance film-maker (director, producer & cinematographer), editor, researcher, writer and broadcaster.
 Specialising in documentaries and cultural films, Mia's areas of expertise are themes of music, culture, education and social justice.
 Past clients include WIRED, Dimensions Festival, WIRED, Carhart, Heverlee and more.
 Mia is also Head of Film of music website Stamp The Wax.
 Mia is currently based between Nairobi, Tel Aviv and London, where she is creating films, radio programmes and projects around the Middle East, Europe and Africa, ranging from films about music culture, fashion, educational peace organisations, social justice movements and everything in between.

 I am Head of Film at music website Stamp the Wax, directing, producing all, as well as shooting and editing many of our films.
 Including documentaries, live sessions and video features.